 Given the lack of information available through online sources and industry associations, we relied heavily on interviews with industry experts and end-users.
 We supplemented these interviews with secondary market research compiled through websites, databases, trade magazines, and third party market research reports.

 Our research showed that the market was indeed much smaller than expected by European headquarters.
 A combination of factors contributed to this: slow industry recovery from the recent recession, a general decline in the industry due to mass migration of manufacturing to China and other low-wage countries, the extremely long lifetime of the machines (20-30 years), the development of an active used-equipment market, and equipment sharing among users.
-Our findings allowed the company to redesign their international marketing and sales strategy to focus on more lucrative markets.
+Our findings helped the company shift their international marketing and sales strategy toward more lucrative markets.